hackclub/hackclub/workshops/login_auth/README.md

 ```
 ![without CSS](https://cloud-e3wysrojq.vercel.app/c1.png)

-So as you can see it is looking so weird and to make it look cool you need to add CSS but....
+So as you can see it is looking simple, So to make it look cool you need to add CSS but....

 You remember you saved lines of JavaScript code from firebase.